carsten-wenderdel/wildbg/docs/dev/training.md

 If you want to try different inputs, you have to program that in Rust ([inputs.rs](../../crates/engine/src/inputs.rs)).
 - Edit the file [`train-on-rollout-data.py`](../../training/src/train-on-rollout-data.py).
 Make sure the correct model is defined, it should be something like `mode = "contact"`.
 - You might want to edit various hyperparameters.
-Number of epochs, optimizer and and loss function should be ok, but maybe you find better ones.
+Number of epochs, optimizer and loss function should be ok, but maybe you find better ones.
 In any case you should try various learning rates, they have a big impact on the quality of the net.
 - Go to the folder `training` and execute `./src/train-on-rollout-data.py` - this will create a new net.
 It should take only a minute or two.
 - Check the quality of the net: Edit [`compare-evaluators.rs`](../../crates/coach/src/bin/compare-evaluators.rs) and pick